HuyaneMatsu/hata/docs/topics/top_gg[WIP].md

 [Top.gg](https://top.gg) is a Discord Bot and Server discovery site, for spicing up your Discord experience.

-Discord listings, like [top.gg](https://top.gg) help your bot grow, but before putting your bot on one, I recommend reading [this article](https://github.com/RikuDaDev/Organic-Growth) as a guidance.
+Discord bot listings, like [top.gg](https://top.gg) help your bot grow, but before putting your bot on one, I recommend reading [this article](https://github.com/RikuDaDev/Organic-Growth) as a guidance.

 ## Setup